wennan-er/CS-notes/Database System/dbms.md

 (2)Relational Operators: There are individual algorithms put together to execute a dataflow.
 (3)Files and Index Management: Organiza tables and Records as groups of pages in a logical file.
 (4)Buffer Management: Map disk block to system memory(RAM).
-(5)Disk Space Management: Translate page requests into physical bytes in 1 or more devices.
+(5)Disk Space Management: Map pages to locations on disk. (read/write a page, allocate/de-allocate logical pages)

 ![](./pic/dbms1.png)
 ## Disks